EIC-Tracking/EIC_Root_F4A_Merrick_Lavinsky/README.md

 #Newest Version (12/29/2020).
 To Add rest of Hakan's GDML parts add the following files to the macro directory in Alexander's EicToyModel.

-#From Hakan's HybridBaseLine Directory (fun4allgdmlimport/macros/hybridBaseline)
+#From Hakan's HybridBaseLine Directory (fun4allgdmlimport/macros/hybridBaseline): detector_setup.h, Fst_GDML_.gdml, Bst_GDML_.gdml
-detector_setup.h
-Fst_GDML_.gdml
-Bst_GDML_.gdml

-#From $HOME/myinstall/include/gdmlimporter
-GdmlImportDetectorSubsystem.h
-SimpleNtuple.h
-TrackFastSimEval.h
+#From $HOME/myinstall/include/gdmlimporter: GdmlImportDetectorSubsystem.h, SimpleNtuple.h, TrackFastSimEval.h

-#And from /fun4allgdmlimport/source
+#And from /fun4allgdmlimport/source: GdmlImportDetectorSubsystem.cc
-GdmlImportDetectorSubsystem.cc

 Currrently only works visually, need to fix macro to allow for analysis.